MohammadAliiiii/Formulaic-Math-Companion/README.md

 - **Educational Resource:** Whether you're a student, educator, or lifelong learner, this app serves as an invaluable educational tool.
 - **Regular Updates:** Stay up to date with the latest mathematical concepts and formulas through regular updates.

+## How to Use

+1. **Open the App:** Visit the Formulaic Math Companion website in your web browser.
+2. **Navigate Topics:** Choose a mathematical topic from the menu, such as calculus or trigonometry.
+3. **Explore Formulas:** Browse through the available formulas within the selected topic.
+4. **Search Functionality:** Use the search bar to quickly find specific formulas by name or keyword.
+5. **View Details:** Click on a formula to view its details, including the formula itself, explanations, and examples.
+6. **Learn and Apply:** Gain a deeper understanding of mathematical concepts and apply them to solve problems with confidence.

 ## Get Started

 Access the Formulaic Math Companion today and unlock the power of mathematical knowledge at your fingertips.
 Dive into your mathematical journey with ease and confidence!